Andersonsr/agrograph-api/readme.md

        ]
   }
   ```

-The result is a json array containing multiple objects.
+The result is a json array containing multiple objects similar
+to the objects described in [POST insert/](#POST insert/).

 ## Reminder
 to run all test cases the following command line must be executed,